When to see a doctor - 6 symptoms you shouldn't be embarrassed of

 4. You notice you’re forgetful

-Memory problems can be caused by a number of issues – reaction to medication, dehydration, stress, a poor nutritional state, depression or a sleeping problem.
+Memory problems can be caused by a number of issues – reaction to medication, dehydration, stress, depression or a sleeping problem.
 It can also be natural to forget names and other details as we age.
 But memory issues or confusion shouldn’t be ignored.
 If you are worried about your (or a loved one’s) ability to remember things, make an appointment to see your GP.
-They may refer you for some further checks - a diagnosis may lead to treatment that can help manage or slow the symptoms.
-If you’re concerned that memory issues are connected to dementia find out more.
+They may refer you for some further checks - a diagnosis may lead to treatment that can help to slow the symptoms.
+If you’re concerned, find out more about dementia.

 5. You have unexplained bruising